foxcpp/maddy/docs/tutorials/setting-up.md

 $ maddy imap-acct create postmaster@example.org
 ```

+Note: to run `maddy` CLI commands, your user should be in the `maddy`
+group.
+Alternatively, just use `sudo -u maddy`.

 That is it.
 Now you have your first e-mail address. when authenticating using
 your e-mail client, do not forget the username is "postmaster@example.org", not
 just "postmaster".